daleihao/snow_SSP/README.md

-# snow_SSP
-Data and code for the NCC manuscript
+# Data and code for the NCC manuscript

 ## code
   Codes to process data and plot figures